Minnesota Department of Corrections

 B. Paperwork received via mail or fax

 1. The paper server liaison must verify in COMS that the offender is in MCF-LL, his OID number, and case manager.
-If the offender is not at MCF-LL, contact the sender.
+If the offender is not at MCF-LL, the paper server liaison contacts the sender.

 2. The paper server liaison must log all paperwork received on the Paper Server Log/Civil Commit Log.